-If the quality of your sludge varies (for example, Section II and Section III of Element I apply) use a separate Discharge Monitoring Report (DMR) for each Section that is applicable.
+If the quality of your sludge varies (for example, Section II and Section III of Part I apply) use a separate Discharge Monitoring Report (DMR) for each Section that is applicable.

-The sludge DMRs shall be due by February 19th of each year and shall cover the previous January through December time period.
+The sludge DMRs and other requirements of Section IV shall be due by February 19th of each year and shall cover the previous January through December time period.